marcusoftnet/marcusoftnet.github.io/_posts/2015-12-10-riotjs-anatomy-of-a-tag.md

 Go ahead and try to build it yourself before you peek.
 I learned a lot by doing that.

-Psst, there's another type of loop that allows you to get hold of the item that you're looping over.
-It's called <code>for</code>-loops and you can check it out in the [documentation](http://riotjs.com/api/).
+Psst, there's another type of loop that allows you to get hold of the item that you're looping over, like this: <code>{ name, i in items }</code>.
+You can check it out in the [documentation](http://riotjs.com/guide/#loops).

 # Summary
 Whoa - this post grew longer than I expected.
 Tags in Riot are really very simple.
 Now you got to tag (oooh, sorry.
 Totally unintended joke) along on my learning journey.